-Producer must complete the Cattle Receiving Record with any/all treatment given to the cattle on arrival as well as the Cattle Receiving Standard Operating Procedures.
+Receiving Record with any/all treatment given to the cattle on arrival as well as the Cattle Receiving Standard Operating Procedures.
+All medicated feed must be recorded on group treatment records as well as ration composition records to ensure withdrawal is monitored.
 If producers do not process their own cattle they must provide their processor with a Cattle Receiving Record to complete and return to the appropriate producer.